 • Highly engaged technicians able to help with fabrication technologies

-• Earn two degrees: an XJTLU degree from the Chinese Ministry of Education and a globally recognised degree from the University of Liverpool, a member of the Russell Group of leading UK universities.
+• Earn two degrees: an XJTLU degree from the Chinese Ministry of Education and a globally recognized degree from the University of Liverpool, a member of the Russell Group of leading UK universities.

 Knowledge and skills

 By the time you graduate from BEng Architecture, you will have:

 • fluency in the productive use of analog and digital design media, the Western and Chinese cultures and histories of architecture, the processes that form and transform urban space, principles of structure and construction, environmental control and architectural professional practice

 • an ability to generate design proposals using the understanding of a body of knowledge, some at the current boundaries of professional practice and the academic discipline of architecture

 • an ability to apply a range of communication methods and media to present design proposals clearly and effectively